sparkflows/sparkflows-docs/docs/user-guide/user-guide/connections/snowflake.rst

 -------------------
 Fire now enables you to read data from snowflake using this node.

-List of all created snowflake connection will be listed and user can choose any one to read data.
+Lists of all created snowflake connections will be listed and users can choose anyone to read data.

 Add all required details eg. SF DATABASE, SF SCHEMA, SF WAREHOUSE, SF TABLE.